GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-02-26-calculating-permutations-in-python.markdown

 permutations = list(itertools.product(*scenarios))
 ```

-The previous operation yields a list containg tuples of all possible combinations:
+The previous operation returns a list containg tuples of all possible combinations:

 ```python